Aguru15/Jsdemo1/README.md

 # Jsdemo1

-Js practise
+This is my first commit.
-This is my first commit
+This is my second commit.